TakumiPanda/PEP-8-Simulator-/README.md

 Implement a simplified application that closely models the virtual machine software, PEP8.

 ## Getting Started
 The purpose of this project is to learn about Software Development in a professional environment.
-Given that the client requests for an application that implements a simulator application for the PEP8 virtual machine.
-It should have similar graphical user interfaces and should support the described subset of the computer functionality.
+Given that the client requests for an application that implements a simulator application for the PEP8 virtual machine, it should have similar graphical user interfaces and should support the described subset of the computer functionality.

 ## Prequisites
   * Python